 Spend an unforgettable weekend at one of the snowiest winter resorts!

 Really, thanks to the unique climate and stable weather conditions, snow is synonymous with Glarus, just like Schabziger.
-Well-known and popular resorts such as Elm, Braunwald and Kerenzerberger-Mullern/Fronalp are in the Glarus skiing region and only an hour from Zürich.
+There are several famous resorts in the Glarus skiing region and a short drive from Zürich.
+Those include Kerenzerberger-Mullern/Fronalp, Elm, and Braunwald.
 So, if you are in Zurich, don’t pass up the chance to drop by for a couple of days.
-As the infrastructure is well developed and efficient, no one has to wait in long lines, which is particularly pleasing when compared to other more famous resorts.
+In comparison with other popular resorts, what is especially delightful is that owing to the well-developed infrastructure, no one has to wait in long lines.
 If you want lots and lots of snow, head to Braunwald, a car-free resort a short distance from Glarus that is one of Switzerland’s snowiest winter sports areas.

 Enjoy various summer activities!